 Head upstairs and you get a pleasant view of the street out front.
 After touring the home I headed over to the Time Warp store across the street.
 Can’t stop a Whovian when they see Daleks!

 Charles Dickens Saves the Day!

 Phineas Taylor Barnum of Barnum and Bailey circus once had an interest in buying Shakespeare’s home.
 “While in Europe I was constantly on the look-out for novelties… I obtained verbally through a friend the refusal of the house in which Shakespeare was born, designing to remove it in sections to my Museum in New York; but the project leaked out, British pride was touched, and several …..
 English gentlemen interfered and purchased the premises for a Shakespeare Association…” – Barnum (http://findingshakespeare.co.uk) Fortunately, that did not happen.
-Instead in 1847, Shakespeare’s Birthplace was purchased for £3,000 by public subscription.
+Instead in 1847, the William Shakespeare birthplace was purchased for £3,000 by public subscription.
 Charles Dickens was one of the leaders of the campaign to save the building.
 He even raised money for the purchase through performances of Shakespeare’s plays.